 The first area we examined was the top B2B content formats.
-We have some experience in this area having previously examined high performing content formats in our review of the best B2B content of 2015.
+We have some experience in this area, having examined high performing content formats in our review of the best B2B content examples of 2022.
 In that study we specifically identified examples of:

-In our new data set of top performing B2B posts there were no examples of quizzes or ebooks.
-There was a post on how to promote your ebook that received 3,900 shares and one on how to generate leads with quizzes that received 3,300 shares.
-However, there were no actual quizzes or ebooks in the top 4,500 posts.
+In our new data set of top performing posts there were no B2B content examples of quizzes in the top 4,500 posts.

 There were 28 infographics in the top 4,500 posts.
 Generally there were also few case study posts, only one of which was in the top 4,500 posts with 3,600 shares.